 So watch out for some of the less mainstream, sometimes risky claims, strategies and approaches to being a successful investor.
 You can always learn from what works for others.
 But best to always have on your ‘safety antennas’ (as my wise girlfriend Kathryn said – as our children headed into the big wide world of independence!).

-In our updates we look at many of the gurus who advocate “intelligent investing”.
-We also look at some of the more alternative investment gurus and strategies.
+In my posts I look at many of the gurus who advocate “intelligent investing”.
+I also look at some of the more alternative investment gurus and strategies.

 Here are just a few of the claims, strategies, tips and common investing myths: